Skip to main content

 The perfect mom

-The main characters are mothers that would do anything for there children.
+The main characters are mothers who would do anything for their children.
 However, forget the idea of the perfect mom.
 They are human beings, after all.
-The excitation of committing a felony, the fear of getting caught, seems to be the rush of adrenaline they lacked in their lives.

 Nevertheless, one second is enough for everything to get out of control.
-They are trying to remain ‘good’, while they need to hide all they did, at any cost.
+They are trying to remain ‘good’ while they need to hide all they did, at any cost.
 All of that, mixed with more and more ambition.

 Rio